- MIneral Processing

 The good news?
 Effective SAG mill control offers a powerful solution.
 By keeping the mill load (the amount of material inside) in the sweet spot, you can:

-Consistent mill load translates to a optimised flow of processed material, maximising production rates.
+- Boost throughput: Consistent mill load translates to an optimised flow of processed material, maximising production rates.

 The best part?
 Well-designed and implemented SAG control systems are readily achievable on most modern PLC or DCS platforms, delivering significant payback within weeks, not years.